 Because of the increasing rate of crimes against women following the legacy of the colonial and postcolonial eras, many women’s rights organisations have recently been established in Bangladesh to empower women more efficiently.
 Naila Kabeer’s study (cited in Visweswaran, 2011: 151) entitled “The Quest for National Identity: Women, Islam and the State in Bangladesh”, described how these organisations were campaigning against violence towards women, and publishing annual reports about the increasing rate of these crimes.
 Due to the women’s organisations’ campaigns, the government eventually passed major anti-violence legislation in favour of women.
 Passing these laws was not easy, but the women’s organisations had connections with the political parties in Bangladesh that made them stronger; moreover, the increasing rate of violence against women rendered the legislative bodies with no option but to pass the laws.
 These organisations not only advocated that the government should welcome the new laws, but they also helped and provided legal support to the female victims of violence.
-History shows that following the postcolonial period; women’s organisations in modern-day Bangladesh were successful in implementing a number of laws through their campaigns, yet there are still problems, despite steps taken to solve them over the years.
+In modern-day Bangladesh women organisations were successful in implementing a number of laws through their campaigns, yet there are still problems, despite steps taken to solve them over the years.
 It is clear to see that few women were willing to speak up about the violence, yet at the same time many women upheld the myths about superior patriarchy, inferior womanhood, together with false traditional cultural beliefs.
 This ultimately led to the women opting not to use their “decision-making power” – again, an important indicator of empowerment.
 The fact that women were not using their decision-making power can be viewed through the lens of Luke (2005): that the dominant group shapes issues in a certain way, in order to make the unequal social structure appear natural.
 Therefore, because of this power imbalance, women can be seen to be hesitant to use their agency.
 Moreover, although women may be vocal, nevertheless they held no position in the law-making process.
 On the other hand, men were held in high esteem in the legal system, again promoting the idea of men’s “power over” or superiority to women.
 Therefore, men continued to use power to dominate women and fashion the law in a way that solely benefits them.

 Corruption in the Bangladeshi legal system